PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

     Tip: Copy paste the structure of door '1' and change the values to avoid missing commas and parenthesis, but remember to add a comma before your new values.

-E) If the chosen door is not available in adventure show a message.
+E) If the chosen door is not available in adventure, show a message.
 Tip to check if a value is one of the dictionary keys, the ``"in"`` or the ``"not in"`` can be used. eg. ``if door in adventure``.